uvegege/ArraySynthesis.jl/docs/src/guide/objectives/iterativepatternls.md

 ## Description

-Based on Fuchs (2010).
+Based on the iterative LP shaped-beam method of Fuchs (2010).
 At each iteration, the phase reference is updated from the previous solution, so the optimizer fits a complex target without requiring the phase to be fixed in advance.
 The method converges to a shaped beam that matches the target amplitude while satisfying the sidelobe and null constraints from the `Pattern`.

 Unlike `MinFieldError`, the target phase is not fixed: the algorithm finds the phase that best matches the target amplitude, making it suitable for arbitrary arrays where a natural phase reference does not exist.

 Compatible with `LP` and `SOCP`.

+## Literature

+This strategy is based on:

+- B. Fuchs, "Shaped Beam Synthesis of Arbitrary Arrays via Linear Programming," *IEEE Antennas and Wireless Propagation Letters*, vol. 9, pp. 481-484, 2010.

 ## Example